 ‘Family Fun at YSC’ and Swallows & Amazons

 Our annual two-day Regatta normally takes place on the bank holiday weekend at the end of August.

 Scows Week – an open event for wooden and GRP scows – takes place in late July or early August.

 These are open events (i.e. we welcome all comers) and programmes for them will appear when published in the Sailing Programmes section of this website.

-If there is enough interest, we lay on a Winter Sailing Series (during November and December) for dinghies with a Portsmouth Yardstick handicap rating of 1085 or over.
-Sailors not currently YSC members may participate by taking out Temporary Membership at a special rate of £15 for the two months of the series.
+We organise a Winter Sailing Series (during late November and early December) for dinghies with a Portsmouth Yardstick handicap rating of 1080 or over.
+Sailors not currently YSC members may participate by taking out Temporary Membership at a special rate of £15 for the month of the series.